How the Lamoureux Twins are Golden On and Off the Ice

-North Dakota sisters Jocelyne (Davidson) and Monique (Morando) Lamoureux of Grand Forks are finally golden.
-Each scored a goal in an epic win over Canada.
+Jump ahead to 2018 in PyeongChang Winter Olympics, the Lamoureux twins scored a goal in an epic win over Canada.
 Jocelyne's goal in the sudden-death shootout - 38 years to the day of the U.S. men's hockey team's Miracle on Ice - snapped Canada's streak of four straight gold medals.
-Just like the men's miracle, this win, too, snapped a 20-year gold-medal drought by the U.S., which last won gold in 1998.
+Just like the men's miracle, this win also snapped a 20-year gold-medal drought by the U.S., which last won gold in 1998.

 Jocelyne, who set an Olympic record with goals six seconds apart against the Russian team in a pool-play game earlier in the tournament, finished the Games with four goals and an assist.
 Monique scored late in the third period to send the game into overtime.
 She had two goals and an assist in the tournament.